Online Learning Evaluations 2020

 Online Learning Evaluations

-SET course and teaching evaluations will be replaced with Online Learning Evaluations (OLEs) for Semester One and Quarter Two, 2020.
+SET course and teaching evaluations were replaced with Online Learning Evaluations (OLEs) for Semester One and Quarter Two, 2020, and for online students only in Semester Two, 2020.
 The OLEs will evaluate courses in the online environment with a modified questionnaire.

 Will there be both course and teacher evaluations?